Explore Zika virus evolution¶

 nextstrain build --cpus 1 .

-which will run the automated pathogen build.
 This runs all of the manual steps above up through the auspice export.
 View the results the same way you did before to confirm it produced the same Zika build you made manually.

 Note that automated builds will only re-run steps when the data changes.

 This means builds will pick up where they left off if they are restarted after being interrupted.